 Dubbed the School Security Act of 2019, the recently filed legislation would give teachers the permission to carry guns in their classrooms.
 However, they would need to meet the basic police training requirements.
 This would then result in a new position called a “teacher resource officer” which comes with a 5% salary increase.
 The pay raises for the armed teachers and the cost of police training will ultimately cost the state of NC almost $9.5 million.
 In addition to carrying a weapon, the trained teacher resource officers would have the same authority as police officers while on campus.
 They would also have the ability to make arrests if needed.

 Teachers React to Carrying Guns on School Campus

 Even if the legislation passes, it is not clear if it will be popular with teachers in North Carolina.
-Due to the varying opinions on gun rights in the area, it really is up in the air.
-Many teachers have indicated that they are not interested in carrying guns in school.
+Due to the different opinions on gun rights in the area, it really is up in the air.
+Many teachers state that they are not interested in carrying guns in school.
 In fact, according to a National Education Association poll in 2018 of 1,000 members, it appears that most teachers are not fans of the new legislation.

 National Education Association Poll Results About Teachers Carrying Guns:

 - 82% of teachers indicated that they would not be open to carrying a gun in school